 In order to be able to use the data, in either case it is first necessary to submit an application to the FDZ.
+Details on how to apply for data access can be found on the FDZ website (https://fdz.iab.de).

-In addition to the core dataset, which contains the stock information for the years from 1975 to 2018, there are also the extension files "worker flows", "entry and exit" and "bankruptcies".
+In addition to the core dataset, which contains the stock information for the years from 1975 to 2021, there are also the extension files "worker flows", "entry and exit" and "bankruptcies".
 All of the extension files require additional applications for data access.